Want to Eradicate Discrimination in your Hiring Process? Video Hiring May Be the Answer.

 As technology presents new solutions, it’s important for all companies to ask the question: Does this new tool support our efforts to hire the best talent while preventing discrimination?

 The short answer is “Yes.”
-Many different agencies are starting to see the value video interviewing has for fighting discrimination.
+Many different agencies are starting to see the value video hiring has for fighting discrimination.
 In fact, the U.S. Equal Employment Opportunity Commission (EEOC) released a letter to the public in 2010 stating video interviews do not support discrimination as long as no discriminatory questions are asked.

 Here are six other ways conducting video interviews can help your company make sure your hiring process is as fair as possible: